 Acorns is a company committed to every aspect of investing.
 The company uses professionals from a range of industries to help influence all investment decisions.
 Financiers, as well as the best mathematicians, work with Acorns to diversify each portfolio.

 Acorns is a very different setup that traditional investment firms, so it does take a little getting used to.
+However, it is a great way to automate savings since Acorns helps you save ‘spare change' in a sense by rounding up purchases made on linked debit and credit cards and moves the savings to your investment portfolio.
 Check out our thoughts on the platform.

 The site has several requirements for new accounts.
 Users must be US residents that are over 18 years old.
 Any members of the military with US addresses that are out of the country during tours of duty are accepted.